RTEMS/rtems-docs/eng/coding-conventions.rst

 Source Documentation
 --------------------

-* Use Doxygen according to our `Doxygen Recommendations <https://devel.rtems.org/wiki/Developer/Coding/Doxygen>`_..
+* Use Doxygen according to our :ref:`DoxygenGuidelines`.

-* Start each file with a brief description followed by a license.
-  See `Boilerplate File Header <https://devel.rtems.org/wiki/Developer/Coding/Boilerplate_File_Header>`_..
+* Use the file templates, see :ref:`FileTemplates`.

 * Use ``/* */`` comments.

+* Do not use ``//`` comments.

 * Use comments wisely within function bodies, to explain or draw attention without being verbose.

 * Use English prose and strive for good grammar, spelling, and punctuation.

-* Use TODO: with a comment to indicate code that needs improvement.
+* Use ``TODO`` with a comment to indicate code that needs improvement.
 Make it clear what there is to do.
+Add a ticket and add a link to it.

-* Use XXX or FIXME to indicate an error/bug/broken code.
+* Use ``XXX`` or ``FIXME`` to indicate an error/bug/broken code.
+Add a ticket and add a link to it.

 Licenses
 --------